Day 1 (24 June 2020) | Digital transformation and food economy

 Ingo Pies | Professor of Economic Ethics, Martin Luther University Halle-Wittenberg, Germany

-Ingo Pies is Professor of Economic Ethics at Martin Luther University Halle-Wittenberg.
+Ingo Pies is Professor of Economic Ethics at Martin Luther University Halle-Wittenberg, Germany.
 He has published widely in top disciplinary journals, including Business Ethics Quarterly, Journal of Business Ethics, Business and Society, Voluntas, Business Strategy and the Environment and Zeitschrift für Wirtschafts- und Unternehmensethik.
-He has (co-)authored 16 books and 60 peer-reviewed journal articles.
+Ingo Pies has (co-)authored 16 books and 60 peer-reviewed journal articles.
 He has developed the research program of “ordonomics”, which is interested in the interplay of ideas and institutions in generating moral progress.
 His current interest is focused on “public discourse failures” and the “moral paradox of modernity”, caused by a mismatch between moral sentiments and modern ways of implementing moral progress via counter-intuitive but highly functional incentive structures.

 Jens-Peter Loy | Professor and Director in the Department of Agricultural Economics, Kiel University, Germany